Unity-Technologies/ml-agents/docs/Training-SAC.md

 In contrast with PPO, SAC is _off-policy_, i.e. can learn from experiences collected at any time during the past.
 As experiences are collected, they are placed in an experience replay buffer, and randomly drawn during training.
-This makes SAC significantly more sample-efficient---often requiring 5-10 times less samples to learn the same task as PPO.
+This makes SAC significantly more sample-efficient, often requiring 5-10 times less samples to learn the same task as PPO.
+However, SAC tends to require more model updates.
+SAC is a good choice for heavier or slower environments (about 0.1 seconds per step or more).

+SAC is also a "maximum entropy" algorithm, and enables exploration in an intrinsic way.
+Read more about maximum entropy RL [here](https://bair.berkeley.edu/blog/2017/10/06/soft-q-learning/).

 To train an agent, you will need to provide the agent one or more reward signals which the agent should attempt to maximize.
 See [Reward Signals](Training-RewardSignals.md)